YottaDB/YDBDoc/ProgGuide/isv.rst

 $ETRAP
 --------------

 $ET[RAP] contains a string value that YottaDB invokes when an error occurs during routine execution.
-When a process is initiated, YottaDB assigns $ETRAP the value of the gtm_etrap environment variable, if gtm_etrap is defined, and otherwise the empty string, in which case $ZTRAP="B" controls initial error handling.
+When a process is initiated, YottaDB assigns $ETRAP the value of the ydb_etrap environment variable, if ydb_etrap is defined, and otherwise the empty string, in which case $ZTRAP="B" controls initial error handling.

 The value of this variable is the M[UMPS] code that YottaDB executes when it encounters an error.